Tutorial: Archive Azure AD logs to an Azure storage account

 Sign in to the Azure portal.

-Select Azure Active Directory > Activity > Audit logs.
+Select Azure Active Directory > Monitoring > Audit logs.

 In the Diagnostics settings pane, do either of the following:

-To add new settings, select Add diagnostics setting.
+- To add new settings, select Add diagnostic setting.

 You can have up to three settings.

-Enter a friendly name for the setting to remind you of its purpose (for example, Send to Azure storage account).
+Once in the Diagnostic setting pane if you are creating a new setting, enter a name for the setting to remind you of its purpose (for example, Send to Azure storage account).
+You can't change the name of an existing setting.

-Select the Archive to a storage account check box, and then select Storage account.
+Under Destination Details Select the Archive to a storage account check box.

-Select the Azure subscription and storage account that you want to route the logs to.
+Select the Azure subscription in the Subscription drop down menu and storage account in the Storage account drop down menu that you want to route the logs to.

 Do either or both of the following:

-Use the slider to set the retention of your log data.
+After the categories have been selected, in the Retention days field, type in the number of days of retention you need of your log data.
 By default, this value is 0, which means that logs are retained in the storage account indefinitely.
 If you set a different value, events older than the number of days selected are automatically cleaned up.

 Select Save to save the setting.